saraswati-js/saraswati-core/README.md

 * tests explain happy and problem paths.
 * `markdown` is scattered and hard to find, if you're lucky.
 Also [primarily] developer focused.

+Or documentation is either for engineers or for product but there is never a mix (should be product focused with a direction towards engineer space) and there are never any guides.
+It's too hard to maintain.

 ## The solution space
 Alexandria seeks to fix this problem by using convention (then configuration) to build documentation from many disparate repos and compiling into one source.